Landmark Building celebrates 100th birthday

 “I knew some people that had lived here over the years, and when I decided that I needed to stay (in Cheyenne), this seemed like a great place to live,” Mill said.

-Over the last few years, she has befriended other residents, such as Donna Janks, but she has especially become fascinated with the history of the apartment building.
+Over the last few years, she has befriended other residents, such as Donna Phillips, but she has especially become fascinated with the history of the apartment building.

 This year is actually the building’s 100th birthday, so to celebrate, the Landmark residents will have a small gathering from 1-4 p.m.
 July 10 in the building’s courtyard.

-Note: Correction: The original version of this story mistakenly credited an interview source as Donna Janks.
-It is actually Donna Phillips.
-This was due to reporter error.
-The Wyoming Tribune Eagle regrets the error.